-SECRET//NOFORN-
+SECRET/NOTORN

-- (a) Religious activities of United States persons, including consultations with clergy; - (b) Educational and academic activities of United States persons, including consultations among professors or other teachers and their students; - (c) Political activities of United States persons, including discussions with Members of Congress and their staff, and other elected officials; - (d) Activities of United States persons involving the press and other media; - (e) Sexual and other highly personal activities of United States persons; - (f) Medical, psychiatric, or psychotherapeutic activities of United States persons; and - (g) Matters pertaining to United States minor children, including student requests for information to aid in academic endeavors. - 2.
-(U) Procedures Regarding Access to FISA-acquired Information Retained in Electronic Form. - (U) The FBI may grant access to FISA-acquired information to all authorized personnel in accordance with policies established by the Director, FBI, in consultation with the Attorney access includes raw FISA-acquired information, shall be consistent with the FBI's foreign intelligence information-gathering and information-sharing responsibilities, and shall include provisions:
+- (a) Religious activities of United States persons, including consultations with clergy; - Educational and academic activities of United States persons, including consultations among professors or other teachers and their students; - (c) Political activities of United States persons, including discussions with Members of Congress and their staff, and other elected officials; - (d) Activities of United States persons involving the press and other media; - (e) Sexual and other highly personal activities of United States persons; - (f) Medical, psychiatric, or psychotherapeutic activities of United States persons; and - (g) Matters pertaining to United States minor children, including student requests for information to aid in academic endeavors. - (U) Procedures Regarding Access to FISA-acquired Information Retained in Electronic Form. - (U) The FBI may grant access to FISA-acquired information to all authorized personnel in accordance with policies established by the Director, FBI, in consultation with the Attorney General or a designee.
+The FBI's policies regarding access shall vary according to whether access includes raw FISA-acquired information, shall be consistent with the FBI's foreign intelligence information-gathering and information-sharing responsibilities, and shall include provisions: